 Count: "And now, farewell to kindness, humanity and gratitude.
 I have substituted myself for Providence in rewarding the good; may the God of vengeance now yield me His place to punish the wicked."

-In David Eddings' The Belgariad, The Hero Garion swears vengeance against the Grolim sorcerer Asharak after finding out that he was responsible for burning his parents alive in an attempt to kill Garion as an infant.
+In David Eddings's The Belgariad, The Hero Garion swears vengeance against the Grolim sorcerer Asharak after finding out that he was responsible for burning his parents alive in an attempt to kill Garion as an infant.
 He eventually lights Asharak on fire in an early example of his magical ability.

 In George R. R. Martin's A Song of Ice and Fire series, Doran Martell has been patiently waiting and plotting his revenge on House Lannister for their brutal murders of his sister Elia and her two young children.
 He intends to restore the Targaryens to power, utterly destroying the Lannisters in the process and taking away everything they gained from Elia's murder.

 Lord Manderly doesn't exactly serve his revenge cold: He serves it hot, spiced, with a flaky crust and with an excellent gravy, all at a wedding feast, to its next of kin.Om nom nom.